60-second summary

 Lodgers or Airbnb guests will likely have spare keys, but you must tell your insurance provider if you’re renting out rooms.
 Otherwise, you could find that your policy is invalid if you need to make a claim.

-Be aware that the person who lost the keys could be important too.
-If a friend or family member loses the key, for example, and they’re not named on the policy, any claims may be rejected.
+Be aware that the person who lost the house keys could be important too.
+If a friend or family member loses the key who’s not named on the policy, for example, any claims may be rejected.

 Keep your keys out of sight